 Author Vanessa Riley uncovered these during the spent six years she spent researching and conducting interviews for the book, including email communication with some of Dorothy’s descendants.
 In a chat via Instagram, Riley states: “I nailed the timeline and players first, then filled in the story to make it relatable and for readers to understand her decisions.
 So I’d say Island Queen is 75% basically true.”

-Vanessa Riley author of historical fiction and historical romance novels (Georgian, Regency, & Victorian).
+Vanessa Riley is an author of historical fiction and romance novels (Georgian, Regency, & Victorian).
 Photo Credit: © VanessaRiley.com

 Island Queen, written by Vanessa Riley, is a book to read not once but a few times as while there are a few composite characters to aid plot development, there are thirty-nine characters based on real-life people who were part of Dorothy Kirwan Thomas’s universe.
 Each of the characters has a history and back story that I would love to see drawn out over multiple seasons in a Netflix-style show.
 So fingers crossed that this debut historical fiction novel slated for publication in July 2021 gets snapped up by a production company.

 Now I must confess that I was disappointed that Dorothy Kirwan Thomas didn’t return to Montserrat in later life, but that didn’t take away from my enjoyment of the book.
 I am enthralled by her life journey as presented in Island Queen and have already read some of the scholarly source materials listed in the bibliography at the end of the novel.
-It is all so fascinating and I’m sure there are other successful Black women and men from the Regency-era waiting to be uncovered.
-In the meantime, you can pre-order a copy of Island Queen written by Vanessa Riley and published by William Morrow an imprint of HarperCollinsPublishers via your local bookstore or Amazon.
+It is all so fascinating, and I’m sure other successful Black women and men from the Regency era are waiting to be uncovered.
+In the meantime, you can purchase a copy of Island Queen, written by Vanessa Riley and published by William Morrow, an imprint of HarperCollinsPublishers, via your local bookstore or Amazon.